 And it’s not manga, but it’s probably the most anticipated release of the week.
 Pepita: Takehiko Inoue Meets Gaudi is, in Viz’s own words, “Half travel memoir, half art book, all beauty.”
 Given the love folks have for Vagabond/Slam Dunk/Real, and the love many manga and non-manga fans have for Antoni Gaudi, this has all the hallmarks of a seriously impressive book.
 I hope to be amazed.

-MELINDA: This is definitely my most-anticipated release for this week.
+MJ: This is definitely my most-anticipated release for this week.
 I’m thrilled about the existence of a book like this in English, and I can’t wait to read it!